 8 - Amazon Elements Whey Protein Isolate Powder

-The final protein for runners that I want to highlight is this Amazon-branded one.
-Based on whey isolate, this isn't suitable for lactose intolerant athletes.
+The final protein powder for runners that I want to highlight is this Amazon-branded one.
+Based on whey protein isolate, this isn't suitable for lactose-intolerant athletes.
 But if dairy is not an issue for you, then this is one of the fastest ways to get a protein boost .

 Unlike many of the other budget-friendly options, you don't get something that is packed with fillers and artificial crap to make it taste nice.

-I also like that you can get it as an unflavored option, which is ideal for adding it to a meal or snack.
+I also like that you can get this protein powder as an unflavored option, which is ideal for adding it to a meal or snack.